We earn a commission for products purchased through some links in this article.

 Factors that can contribute to prenatal depression

 No-one knows for sure what causes prenatal depression.
-It could be a chemical or hormonal imbalance, or it could be that some women are just more prone to it than others.
+It could be a chemical or hormonal imbalance (though NCT note this is unlikely to be the only cause), or it could be that some women are just more prone to it than others.

 If you’ve suffered depression in the past you are more likely to have antenatal depression, but there are many other possible reasons you may be experiencing these feelings: